intel-realsense-extension-for-scratch/public/readme.md

 **Vision and User Testing**:     Avi Salmon and Yotam Salmon <br>

 Group:  Perceptual Computing , New Technology Group , Intel Corporation

+Big thanks to:
+Kreg Hanning, MIT Scratch developer, for supporting us in our journey.
+And all other developers who helped getting here:
+- Omer Goshen
+- Moria Ilan-Navi
+- Yossi Avitan
+- Yinon Oshrat